wolfSSL/wolfssl-examples/clu/README.md

 This is the wolfSSL:  Command Line Utility (wolfssl CLU).
-To use this feature, please configure cyassl with the following line:
+To use this feature, please configure wolfssl with the following line:

 '''
 ./configure --enable-pwdbased --enable-opensslextra